William Penny Brookes: Life

 When these first Wenlock Olympian Games were staged in 1850, there was heavy criticism of Brookes's insistence that the Games was open to the working classes and thus have a large number of scantily-dressed young men performing in front of women.
 It was felt that such an event would cause drunkenness, rioting, lewd behaviour, and that men would leave their wives.
 The Games were a huge success and none of the threatened disturbances occurred.
 The Games quickly expanded, and within a few years it was attracting competitors from as far away as London and Liverpool.

+From 1852, the Society ran a library for working-class subscribers and interest groups called "classes" met at the Corn Exchange, the Wenlock Agricultural Reading Society (WARS) headquarters for the benefit of the people of the vast Borough of Wenlock and its neighbourhood.
 Brookes was himself elected to annual office in the Society as: Secretary in years 1850 and 1851, 1860 and 1874; Treasurer 1858 and 1859, 1870, and 1880 to 1882; and President in 1854 and 1855, 1857, 1862 to 1867, and 1891.

 Brookes was a Philhellene, who admired the perceived definition of Ancient Greek democratic ideals, that all men were equal and allowed and indeed expected to vote, take an active part in governance, and compete in sport.
 In reality, this was a misconception as only free-born adult male citizens (approximately 20% of the population) were permitted to vote, etc. (see also (Athenian democracy).
 In nineteenth century Britain it was usually young men educated at public schools or the sons of professionals who had the opportunities to enter competitive sport.
 Brookes applied what was commonly thought to be the ethos of the ancient Olympic Games – that they were open to "every grade of man," and added to this mediaeval chivalry: he wanted working-class men to compete in sport but to exercise fair play/chivalry at all levels of competition.

-In 1858, Brookes established contact with the organisers of an Olympic Games revival in Athens sponsored by the Albanian-born Greek businessman Evangelis Zappas.
+In 1858, Brookes established contact with the organisers of an Olympic Games revival in Athens sponsored by Greek businessman Evangelis Zappas.
 The Olympian Class sent a prize of £10 which was awarded to the winner of the Seven-Fold Foot Race, Petros Velissariou (an ethnic Greek from Smyrna, the former Greek city which at this time was in the Ottoman Empire).
 Velissariou was made the first Honorary Member of the Wenlock Olympian Class.